james22402/assignment-2--computer-and-network-administration--mwd-260--spring-2020/README.md

 A new commit should generate the following output:

 ```
+pre-commit: About to create the first commit...
+pre-commit: Testing for whitespace errors 😨
+pre-commit: No whitespace errors 😀
+[master (root-commit) f683f23] Initial commit
+ 1 file changed, 0 insertions(+), 0 deletions(-)
+ create mode 100644 file.txt
 ```

 Every subsequent commit should generate the following output:

 ```
+pre-commit: About to create a new commit...
+pre-commit: Testing for whitespace errors 😨
+pre-commit: No whitespace errors 😀
+[master 79e878d] Add content to file.txt
+ 1 file changed, 1 insertion(+)
 ```

 Trailing whitespace on a line and extra newlines should generate the following output:

 ```
+pre-commit: About to create a new commit...
+pre-commit: Testing for whitespace errors 😨
+file.txt:4: trailing whitespace.
++
+file.txt:2: new blank line at EOF.
+pre-commit: Aborting commit due to whitespace errors ☹️
 ```

 When you’re done, do the following: